-- (4) Operations for this property are being relocated to a new location in Austintown, Ohio.
-We transferred the real property associated with this development project to GLPI in connection with the Spin-Off and will continue development in cooperation with GLPI. - (5) Pursuant to a joint venture with Greenwood Limited Jersey, Inc., a subsidiary of Greenwood Racing, Inc. - (6) Operations for this property are being relocated to a new location in Dayton, Ohio.
-We transferred the real property associated with this development project to GLPI in connection with the Spin-Off and will continue development in cooperation with GLPI. - (7) Pursuant to a joint venture with MAXXAM, Inc. ("MAXXAM"). - (8) Pursuant to a management contract.
+- (4) Operations for this property have been relocated to Hollywood Gaming at Mahoning Valley Race Course located in Austintown, Ohio.
+The facility closed on May 3, 2014. - (5) Pursuant to a joint venture with Greenwood Limited Jersey, Inc., a subsidiary of Greenwood Racing, Inc. - (6) Operations for this property have been relocated to Hollywood Gaming at Dayton Raceway located in Dayton, Ohio.
+The facility closed on June 30, 2014. - (7) Slots parlor under construction anticipated to open in June 2015. - (8) Pursuant to a joint venture with MAXXAM, Inc. ("MAXXAM"). - (9) Pursuant to a management contract.

-As mentioned above, we organize the properties we operate, manage and own, as applicable, into three segments, Midwest, East/West and Southern Plains.
+As mentioned above, we organize the properties we operate, manage and own, as applicable, into three segments, East/Midwest, West and Southern Plains.
 Below is a description of each of our properties by segment.

-Midwest Properties
+East/Midwest Properties